 Observation (Outpatient Hospital Observation) - An observation stay is an outpatient hospital stay in which you receive medically necessary Medicare-covered services while a decision is being made about whether further treatment requires you to be admitted as an inpatient or if you are well enough to be discharged to your home.
 You may stay more than one day during an observation stay.
-Observation services may be given in the emergency department or another area of the hospital (Also see Hospital Inpatient Stay)
+Observation services may be given in the emergency department or another area of the hospital.

-Occupational Therapy - Therapy given by a licensed health care professional that helps you learn how to perform activities of daily living, such as eating and dressing by yourself.
+Occupational therapy - Helps you learn how to perform usual daily activities, such as eating and dressing by yourself.

 Organization Determination - A decision our plan makes about whether items or services are covered or how much you have to pay for covered items or services.
-Organization determinations are called coverage decisions in this document.
+Organization determinations are called "coverage decisions" in this document.

-Original Medicare (Traditional Medicare or Fee-for-service Medicare) - Original Medicare is offered by the government, and not a private health plan like Medicare Advantage Plans and prescription drug plans.
+Original Medicare ("Traditional Medicare" or "Fee-for-Service" Medicare) - Original Medicare is offered by the government, and not a private health plan such as Medicare Advantage Plans and prescription drug plans.
 Under Original Medicare, Medicare services are covered by paying doctors, hospitals, and other health care providers payment amounts established by Congress.
 You can see any doctor, hospital, or other health care provider that accepts Medicare.
 You must pay the deductible.
-Medicare pays its share of the Medicare-approved amount, and you pay your share.
+Medicare pays its share of the Medicareapproved amount, and you pay your share.
 Original Medicare has two parts: Part A (Hospital Insurance) and Part B (Medical Insurance) and is available everywhere in the United States.